 5.77.
-With regard to the disposal of spent fuel, the fissile inventory mainly consists of any remaining U and/or U and the plutonium isotopes Pu and Pu.
-Over the very long timescales considered in post-closure criticality safety assessments, some reduction and change in the fissile inventory of the nuclear waste will occur owing to radioactive decay.
+With regard to the disposal of spent fuel, the fissile inventory mainly consists of any remaining 233U and/or 235U and the plutonium isotopes 239Pu and 241Pu.
+Over the long timescales considered in postclosure criticality safety assessments, some reduction of and change in the fissile inventory of the nuclear waste will occur owing to radioactive decay.
 The criticality safety assessments should also take into account credible degradation of the engineered barriers of waste packages, with consequential relocation and accumulation of fissile and non-fissile components.